-Select Enabled to use Patrol Scrubbing, a memory error-correction scheme that works in the background to look for and correct errors.
+This is a memory error-correction scheme that works in the background looking for and correcting resident errors.
 The options are Enabled and Disabled.

-Throttling - Closed Loop/Throttling - Closed Loop
+Throttling - Closed Loop

 Throttling improves reliability and reduces power in the processor by automatic voltage control during processor idle states.
 The options are Disabled and Enabled.
-If Enabled, the following items will appear: